AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 ### Step 6: Share Canvas App with users in the organization

-For Employee Users to use the canvas app on their mobile devices, the app must be shared with them.
+For Employees to use the canvas app on their mobile devices, the app must be shared with them.
 It is easier to use Azure AD groups to easily share apps with groups of users.

 It is important to note that you must make sure the user and/or group already has access to the environment.
 Typically, you would have already added users or groups while setting up your environment.
 You can also follow the steps below to add users to your environment and provide the correct access before sharing.
+For more information on how to create users and assign security see [Create Users and Assign Security Roles](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles)

 1. Sign into [Power Apps](https://make.powerapps.com/)